Golf Tutorials

 • It Utilizes the Club's Loft: Every iron in your bag is designed with a specific loft angle to get the ball airborne.
 By hitting down, you allow the club's design to do its job.
 Trying to help the ball up by scooping it actually reduces the effective loft and leads to weak, low shots.

-Trying to "help" the ball into the air is perhaps the single most common mistake серед amateur golfers.
+Trying to "help" the ball into the air is perhaps the single most common mistake among amateur golfers.
 Your only job is to present the clubface to the ball and allow its built-in loft to handle the rest.
 Trust the tool!

-Setting Yourself Up Downward Success
+Setting Yourself Up for Downward Success

 A good impact is nearly impossible without starting from a good address position.
 If you want to encourage a downward angle of attack, you need to set up for it.
 Here are the three non-negotiables in your iron setup that will make hitting down feel natural.